FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 By Julie Haviv

-NEW YORK, March 27 (Reuters) - The euro skidded to its lowest level against the U.S. dollar in over four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as an archetype for future bailouts in the region.
+NEW YORK, March 27 (Reuters) - The euro fell to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as the pattern for future bailouts in the region.

-Italian centre-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.
+Italian center-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.

 "The past few days have been mired by endless speculation over the precedent the bailout of Cyprus might set for other peripheral countries," said Christopher Vecchio, currency analyst at DailyFX in New York.

 The euro last traded at $1.2776, down 0.65 percent on the day and off over 3 percent this year.
 The euro fell as low as $1.2750, its lowest since Nov.
 21.

 A bleak outlook for the euro zone's economy and the risk of capital flight should continue to weigh on the euro.

 The euro's drop below support at its 200-day moving average of $1.2881 on Tuesday left it vulnerable to more losses toward its mid-November low of $1.2661, traders said.

 Investors bought the safe-haven dollar, pushing the dollar index against major currencies to a 7-1/2 month high.